stweil/thread-pool/paper.md

     * Catch exceptions thrown by the submitted tasks.
     * Synchronize output to a stream from multiple threads in parallel using the `synced_stream` helper class.
     * Easily measure execution time for benchmarking purposes using the `timer` helper class.
+    * Under continuous and active development.
+Bug reports and feature requests are welcome, and should be made via [GitHub issues](https://github.com/bshoshany/thread-pool/issues).

 # Usage example